int

-Terrance Watanabe, a modern legend of Las Vegas
+Terrance Watanabe, a Modern Legend of Las Vegas

 Legendary player Terrence Watanabe